Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-5/README.md

     });
     ```

-1. Test the changes that you have made.
+1. Test the changes that you have made by deleting an item near the top of the list.
+The screen should refresh without this item.
+Examine the db.json, is the item you dleeted gone?

 1. Click the trashcan icon in the terminal window to stop the running process.